databrickslabs/dbx/docs/features/permissions_management.md

             permission_level: "CAN_VIEW"
 ```

-Please note that in both cases (v2.0 and v2.1) the permissions **must be exhaustive**.
+Please note that the permissions **must be exhaustive**.
-It means that per each job at least the job owner shall be specified (even if it's already specified in the UI).
+It means that per each workflow at least the owner (`permission_level: "IS_OWNER"`) shall be specified (even if it's already specified in the UI).

+!!! tip "Managing permissions for service principals"

+    Take a look at [this example](../reference/deployment.md#managing-the-workflow-as-a-service-principal) in the deployment file reference.